-Beam divergence Beam halo Biological material Boson Bremsstrahlung The widening of the beam along its path.
-7 The cloud of particles surrounding the main beam in an accelerator.
-7 Living cells, human / animal tissue.
-9 Particles can be categorized as bosons or fermions according to their intrinsic spin.
-5 An electromagnetic radiation produced by the deceleration of a charged particle when de- flected by another charged particle.
+Glossary Beam divergence The widening of the beam along its path.
+6 Beam halo The cloud of particles surrounding the main beam in an accelerator.
+6 Biological material Living cells, human / animal tissue.
+9 Boson Particles can be categorized as bosons or fermions according to their intrinsic spin.
+5 Bremsstrahlung An electromagnetic radiation produced by the deceleration of a charged particle when deflected by another charged particle.
 See also: Wikipedia:Bremsstrahlung.
-6 Calorimeter A detector that measures the energy of a par- ticle.
-4, 14 Cherenkov detector A gas volume that emits light when it gets pen- etrated by charged particles.
-The light emis- sion depends on the type of particle and its momentum.
+7 Calorimeter A detector that measures the energy of a particle.
+4, 15 Cherenkov detector A gas volume that emits light when it gets penetrated by charged particles.
+The light emission depends on the type of particle and its momentum.
 Wikipedia: Cherenkov detector.
 4 Collider An accelerator that collides two beams which are cruising in opposite directions as in the LHC.
-4 Collimator A device to limit spatial width of the beam per- pendicular to its direction of flight.
+4 Collimator A device to limit spatial width of the beam perpendicular to its direction of flight.
 See also: Wikipedia: Collimator.
-4, 8 GeV, Electronvolt A unit of energy used in particle physics 6 GeV/c A unit of momentum used in particle physics.
-6 GeV/c A unit of mass used in particle physics.
-6 Ionizing particle A particle with enough energy to knock out electrons of atoms or molecules.
-10

-MicroMegas Micro-MEsh Gaseous Structure, a particle de- tector amplifying ionization signals in a gas vol- ume.
+7 Electromagnetic shower An avalanche of particles created from the interaction of a high-energetic particle with the material of a calorimeter.
+15 GeV, Electronvolt A unit of energy used in particle physics 7 GeV/c A unit of momentum used in particle physics.
+7 GeV/c2 A unit of mass used in particle physics.
+7 Ionizing particle A particle with enough energy to knock out electrons of atoms or molecules.
+10 MicroMegas Micro-MEsh Gaseous Structure, a particle detector amplifying ionization signals in a gas volume.
 See also: Wikipedia: MicroMegas.
+11

-11 MKS units Units expressed in meters, kilograms and sec- onds.
-6 Momentum acceptance Particles with this range of momentum will pass through.
-7 Muon, μ A particle like an electron but much heavier and not stable (decays into other particles).
-8 Photomultiplier A device that converts photons into electric signals.
+MKS units Units expressed in meters, kilograms and seconds.
+7 Momentum acceptance Particles with this range of momentum will pass through.
+6 Muon, μ A particle like an electron but much heavier and not stable (decays into other particles).
+9 Photomultiplier A device that converts photons into electric signals.
 4, 10 Pixel detector A tracking detector with a 2-dimensional array of sensors; usually made from silicon.
-13 Positron, e+ An elementary particle that is the antimatter twin of the negatively charged electron; this means both have the same properties, but the positron is positively charged.
-4 Proton A proton is a subatomic particle, with a positive electric charge.
-6 Rlectromagnetic shower An avalanche of particles created from the in- teraction of a high-energetic particle with the material of a calorimeter.
-14 Root A powerful software framework for the display and analysis of physics data.
+14 Proton A proton is a subatomic particle, with a positive electric charge.
+7 ROOT A powerful software framework for the display and analysis of physics data.
 5 Scintillation counter A transparent material that emits light when penetrated by charged particles.
-4, 10, 15 Secondary beam Particles created from the interaction of the pri- mary beam with a target.
-4 Synchrotron A specific type of particle accelerator, in which the particles are accelerated and fly along a cir- cular path.
-See also: Wikipedia: Synchrotron.
-4

-Tracking The measurement of the trajectory of a particle.
-4, 12, 14 Trigger It identifies interesting interactions ("events") and instructs the computer to initiate the read- out of the data from all the detectors.
+4, 10 Tracking The measurement of the trajectory of a particle.
+4, 14, 15 Trigger It identifies interesting interactions ("events") and instructs the computer to initiate the readout of the data from all the detectors.
 5